Pats Pulpit weekend open thread

 Around 10 or so years ago, Pats Pulpit semi-regularly posted the so-called Off-Topic Activities — a series of open threads giving the community a forum to discuss, well, whatever.
 While the debate around these parts of the internet normally center around the New England Patriots, these OTAs were different: everything was fair game.

-With the offseason being the slowest time on the NFL calendar, we have brought back the old OTA format.
+This offseason, we brought back the old OTA format.
 Back in the day, the idea behind those open threads was quite simple...

 This is a thread for anyone who would like to enjoy some pleasant conversation that may or may not be football related.
 This is a place where some of us can get to know each other a little bit better, and on a slightly different level than other places on the site.
 A thread that may contain at times humorous dialogue, quotes, pictures, or anything else that might entertain.
 Remember to have a good time!
 But also please remember to keep it somewhat clean.
 We’d prefer innuendo over gory details.